Integrated-Intelligence-Lab/canonical_sets/README.rst

 ``LUCIDGAN`` is based on the ``CTGAN`` class from the `ctgan`_ package.
 It has been extended to fix several bugs (see my `PR`_ on the `CTGAN`_ GitHub page) and to allow for the extension of the conditional vector.
-It is included as a submodule, and a part of the code and comments is identical to the original ``CTGAN`` class.
+A part of the code and comments is identical to the original ``CTGAN`` class.

 Citation